Skip to content

 Field Type Required Description

-regions[#] str Required Region ID such as: ap-shanghai
+regions[#] str Required Region ID, e.g., ap-shanghai

-See the appendix for the complete list
+See appendix for full list

-See the appendix for the complete list
+See appendix for full list

 targets[#].metrics[#] str Required Metric name pattern, supports "NOT", wildcard matching